 Wrike Disadvantages

 - Wrike does not have its own in-built messaging system.
 It uses a comment and mentioning system within the application.
-Users will still need to depend on a third-party communication service like Microsoft Teams to facilitate their communication needs.
+Users still need a third-party communication service like Microsoft Teams to facilitate communication.

-- Wrike requires some time to fully learn and adapt too.
-While having many features is great, finding and using them to their full capabilities will take time.
+- Wrike requires some time to fully learn and adapt.
+While having many features is great, finding and using them to their full capabilities takes time.

 - Wrike integrations can be restrictive.
-Depending on your payment tier and the third-party add-ons, it might require you to have to set up another account with Zapier to properly connect services.
+Depending on your payment tier and third-party add-ons, it might require you to set up another account with Zapier.

 Jira: The Go-To Tool for Developers

-Launch by Atlassian in 2002, Jira started off as a bug-tracking program and has since evolved into a full-fledge cloud-based project management tool that caters to the specific needs of software developers.
-With its Agile-based sprint format, particularly geared to Scrum management, and specific tools like Kanban boards and story mapping that make it so popular amongst developers and teams that use Agile methodologies.
+Jira started off as a bug-tracking program and has evolved into a fully-fledged cloud-based project management tool.
+Today it caters to the specific needs of software developers.
+With a sprint format geared to Scrum management and tools like Kanban boards and story mapping, it’s a popular choice for Agile developers.

 Jira Benefits

-- Jira is specifically geared to the need of Agile teams with Scrum and Kanban boards, highly customizable workflows and bug management tools to facilitate on-demand deployment.
+- Jira is specifically geared to the need of Agile teams.
+It boasts in-built Scrum and Kanban boards, highly customisable workflows, and bug management tools for on-demand deployment.

 - Jira has advanced reporting tools that can drill down different projects, epics, sprints, and issues.
 From epic reports, velocity charts and release burndowns, any Agile will be able to create the specific reports they need.